 Meet when needed in order to exchange views, inform on ongoing developments and cooperate on policy or technical matters of common interest both to CEPT ECC and CENELEC.

-Invite the other Party to technical meetings of common interest and maintain dedicated contacts on specific technical issues where necessary.
+Invite the other Party to any relevant technical meetings of common interest and maintain dedicated contacts on specific technical issues where necessary.

 Permissible uses of information and confidentiality